tbranyen/diffhtml/packages/diffhtml/README.md

 #### Schedule

-The first task that runs is scheduling or defering the transaction that was created by the `innerHTML` or `outerHTML` call. diffHTML is a shared namespace and will only allow one render at a time.
+The first task that runs is scheduling or deferring the transaction that was created by the `innerHTML` or `outerHTML` call. diffHTML is a shared namespace and will only allow one render at a time.
 If a render is happening during this time, then the transaction will be deferred by scheduling it for later